No one WANTS to be a micromanager.

 It’s an understandable pattern, but still one we’ve gotta learn to break.
 Because while micromanaging feels like a way to gain and maintain control, in the end it just erodes trust and makes the work harder to complete.
 Keep it up for a long enough time, and your contractors will start jumping ship, leaving you scrambling.

 So how do you avoid the micromanagement trap in the first place?
-Here are five simple mindset shifts that will help you ease up and let go.
+Here are 5 simple mindset shifts that will help you ease up and let go.

 Avoid micromanaging by accepting diverse work styles